GyorgyFerenc/MadLibrary/README.md

 - DataType data: the data.

 __Return Value__:
-    absolute value of any data.
+    Absolute value of any data.

 ## PolygonArea
 ```cpp